 Knowing how to calculate interest helps you more effectively compare savings accounts.

 While the basic concept may sound simple, understanding the different rates offered on interest-bearing accounts (typically savings accounts, though some checking accounts may earn a bit too) can get complex.

+Here, you’ll learn the ins and outs of how interest works.
 For those trying to grow their money to achieve financial goals, it’s helpful to know how to calculate interest on a savings account.
-This knowledge will help determine how much money earned in interest can be expected and help savers make a decision when trying to find the right savings account to meet their needs.
+This knowledge can help you determine how much money earned in interest you can expect.
+It can also aid you when you are deciding which savings account best meets your needs.

 Understanding Interest Rates

 In comparing savings accounts at different banks (or even within the same bank), consumers may notice that interest rates can vary with the type of account.
-Nor may the interest rates posted by the Federal Reserve align with the interest rates banks offer their customers.
+What’s more, interest rates posted by the Federal Reserve may vary considerably from the interest rates banks offer their customers.

 Recommended: What Is a High-Yield Savings Account?

 Open a SoFi Checking and Savings Account and start earning up to 4.50% APY on your cash!

 Interest Calculation Formula